Necrno/nodejs-bot-guide/README.md

 ###Purpose

 I want to just point out that this guide's purpose.
 It is not by any means a guarantee that everything will work as intended, nor is it an ultimate guide that will let you create CSGOJackpot 2.0.
 In fact, it exists for people who are interested in coding for the sake of coding, not just for profit.
-Of course, some bots will naturally make profit, but there is no guarantee whatsoever that will happen!
+Of course, some bots will naturally make profit, but there is no guarantee whatsoever that will happen.

 ##Other Stuff You Need